eynglv/candidate-project-software-engineer/README.md

+Game is deployed at: http://game-of-war.herokuapp.com/

 ## Introduction
+* Game is rendered and result is displayed in the console.
 * After forking, cloning, and installing all node dependencies
 	1. Create a database named **War** with the command `createdb War` or with psql commands `CREATE DATABASE WAR` or with `npm run createdb`
 	2. Run `npm run start:server` to start the server and webpack.